RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

     - Screenshots related to this user story:

-- To view my highscores, I will click on "High scores" in the navbar.
-This will take me to the page where I can see my highscores.
+- To find out how to play, I will click on "How to play in" in the navbar.
+This will take me to the page with game instructions.

 ---